runt18/comrade/readme.md

 # Comrade

-A in-browser turn-based medieval fantasy RPG written in CoffeeScript
+An in-browser turn-based medieval fantasy RPG written in CoffeeScript